GEANT/RADIUS/eduroam-as-a-Service/IdP/etc/raddb/certs/silverbullet/README.md

-# this direcory contains:
+# this directory contains
-# - certificates of CAs issuing server certificates
+# - subdirectories for each NRO with server certificates
-# - servers certificates
+# - ``common`` subdirectory for root CAs
-# - certificate of CA issuing users certificates